 Salem’s Leading Heating Technicians

-Sandwiched in between ocean beaches about an hour to the west and the Cascade Mountains about an hour to the east, Salem sits beside the Willamette River in the heart of the Willamette Valley.
+Sandwiched between ocean beaches to the west and the Cascade Mountains to the east, Salem sits beside the Willamette River in the heart of the Willamette Valley.
 It’s beautiful, busy, and cold in the winters.
-As part of the local community, Loren’s Heating and Air, a Carrier® Factory Authorized Dealer, strives to do our part to keep Salem’s residents and business owners safe, warm, and comfortable in their own homes and businesses.
-Proud of our role as Salem’s leading HVAC installer, we are committed to the provision of quality service delivered by highly experienced and fully trained heating technicians who have the knowledge and expertise needed to install and service Carrier® and all other makes and models of furnaces, heat pumps, and all other types of heating and indoor air quality equipment.
+As part of the local community, Loren’s Heating & Air, a Carrier® Factory Authorized Dealer, strives to do our part to keep local residents and business owners safe, warm, and comfortable in their homes and businesses.
+Proud of our role as Salem’s leading HVAC installer, we are committed to the provision of quality service performed by highly experienced and fully trained heating technicians who have the knowledge and expertise needed to install and service Carrier® and all other makes and models of furnaces, heat pumps, and all other types of heating and indoor air quality equipment.

-With an efficient furnace, you don’t need to worry about replacing it to stay warm, because it is already delivering high performance.
+With an efficient furnace, you don’t need to worry about replacing it to stay warm, because it is already delivering at a high performance.
 How do you know how efficient your HVAC unit actually is?
-You can guess, based upon your energy bills and your level of comfort or you can take a look at your unit’s AFUE rating.
+You can guess, based on your energy bills and your level of comfort, or you can take a look at your unit’s AFUE rating.

-The AFUE (Annual Fuel Utilization Efficiency) rating system is in place to assist homeowners in identifying how well their furnaces convert the fuel they consume into heat.
-The Federal Trade Commission requires furnace manufacturers to include this rating on their products.
+The AFUE (Annual Fuel Utilization Efficiency) rating system is in place to assist homeowners in identifying how well their furnace converts the fuel they consume into heat.
+The Federal Trade Commission (FTC) requires furnace manufacturers to include this rating on their products.
 While the AFUE rating might sound too technical to understand, it is really quite simple.

 The AFUE rating system can be broken down as follows: